Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Autumn is beautiful with its colorful leaves, but it can also quickly gather clutter.
 As the leaves wither and fall, they can make quite the mess, and if the leaves pile up, it could ruin that luscious lawn that you worked so hard for in the spring.
 Large piles of leaves are also the perfect breeding ground for insects and nesting material for small rodents.

-If you absolutely despise raking, good news!
-According to the National Wildlife Federation, leaves are natural mulch, and as they break down, nutrients are deposited back into the ground.
+If raking isn’t your thing, here’s some good news: leaves act as natural mulch, and as they decompose, they return valuable nutrients to the soil.
 Instead of using a rake, you could also use a lawn mower to shred the leaves, which helps the leaves break down faster, and they aren’t such an eyesore.

 Turn off your sprinkler system